-(See reverse for bar JIIC DUI GETT GISCIOSG 16.)
-1. Type of Federal Action: 2.
-Status of Federa ıl Action: 3.
-Report Type: a. contract a. bid/offer/application a. initial filing b. grant b. initial award b. material change c. cooperative agreement c. post- award For Material Change Only: d. loan quarter e. loan guarantee date of las st report f. loan insurance 4.
-Name and Address of Reporting • ubawardee, Enter Name ➤ Prime Subawardee and Address of Prime: Tier , if known: 1 Congressional District, if known 7: 8, 27, 31, 35, 39 1 District, if known: 6.
+DISCLOSU RE OF LO BBYING ACTIV ITIES Approved by OMB Complete this form to disclose lobbying activities pursuant to 31 U.S.C.
+1352 0348-0046 olic burden disclosu 1.
+Type of Federal Action: 2.
+State us of Federa I Action: 3.
+Report Type: a. contract a, bid/of ffer/application a. initial fil ÷ 1 b. grant └───b. initial award │ └──┘ b. materia I change c. cooperative agreement c. post-a award For Material Change Only: d. loan quarter e. loan guarantee date of las st report f.
+Ioan insurance 4.
+Name and Address of Reporting Entity /: - ubawardee, Enter Name × Prime Subawardee and Address of Prime: Tier, if know wn Congressional District, if known: 8, 27, 31, 35, 39 District, if known 6.
 Federal Department/Agency: 7.
-Federal Progra m Name/Descripti on: U.S. Department of Housing and Url oan Developmen Moving to Work 1 CFDA Number, if applicable: 161 8.
-Federal Action Number, if know n: 9.
-Award Amount :, if Known: \$ 10. a.
-Name and Address of Lobb ying Registrant b.
-Individuals Per forming Services (including address if (if individual, last name, first r name, MI): different from N lo.
-10a) Potomac Partners DC (last name, first t name, MI): 700 Pennsylvania Ave SE, Suite 320 Alcalde, Rick; F eliz Dan Washington, DC 20003 11104140, 14011, 1 VII.2, 2 WII. - A 1 100 11 Information requested through this form is authorize Signature: Jama Kor 1352.
-This disclosure of lobbying activities is a material representation of fact upon which reliance was placed by the tier above when this transaction was made Print Name: Mari a Razo or entered into.
-This disclosure is required pursual and areas then \$400,000 for each such follows Title: Executive Dir rector Telephone No.: (9 909) 332-6305 Date: Authorized for Local Reproduction Federal Use Only: Standard Form LLL (Rev. 7-97) Otanidard Form LLL (INGV.
-1-31)
+Federal Program Name/Description: U.S. Department of Housing and Urban Deve elopmen Moving to Work if applicable: CFDA Number, J 8.
+Federal Action Number, if known: 9.
+Award Amount , if known : \$ 10. a.
+Name and Address of Lobbying Re gistrant b.
+Individuals Per forming Services (including address if ( if individual, last name, first name, M 1/): different from N lo.
+10a) Potomac Partners DC (last name, firs t name, MI): 700 Pennsylvania Ave SE, Suite 320 Alcalde, Rick; Feliz, Dan Washington, DC 20003 , 1 120 $\sim$ 11.
+Information requested through this form is authorized by title 31 U.S.C. section Signature: Tana Rop 1352.
+This disclosure of lobbying activities is a material represupon which reliance was placed by the tier above when this transa sentation of fact Print Name: Mari a Razo or entered into.
+This disclosure is required pursuant to 31 U.S information will be available for public inspection.
+Any person w S.C.
+1352.
+This required disclosure shall be subject to a civil penalty of not less th Title: Executive Dir rector not more than \$100,000 for each such failure.
+Telephone No.: (9 009) 332-6305 Date:9]24 Federal Use Only Authorized for Local Reproduction Federal Use Only: Standard Form LLL (Rev. 7-97)